 All applicants are encouraged to read the Statement of Protocol on fees and refunds for international students studying in Australia before submitting an application.

-As a study abroad, exchange or visiting research student, you are guaranteed a place to live in UTS Housing if you apply before 30 November for Autumn session (commencing February/March) and before 15 June for Spring session (commencing July).
-However, you are not guaranteed a style or price range that meets your requirements.
-The earlier you apply the better chance you have of securing your preferred accommodation option.
+As a study abroad, exchange or visiting research student, you are given priority for a room in UTS Housing if you apply before 31 October for Autumn session (commencing February/March) and before 1 June for Spring session (commencing July).
+Whilst your application includes your housing preference, you are not guaranteed a particular room type or price range.
+Final allocation is subject to availability so the earlier you apply the better chance you have of securing your preferred accommodation option.

 Accommodation is available six or twelve month periods and payment is required for the full contracted period.